milesj/web-lang/spec/types.md

         GREEN,
         BLUE
     }

-    Color foo = Color.RED
+    foo = Color.RED

-Values can be access using dot notation.

-    Color.GREEN // 1

-Enums are very handy in comparisons.

-    if foo == Color.RED {
-        // ...
-    }

-## Type Inference ##

-Type inference is a concept where a variables type will be automatically deduced when the type is omitted from the declaration.
-To use type inference, use the `let` keyword.

-    let foo = 123
-    let bar = {1: 'a', 2: 'b'}

-The previous example is equivalent to this explicit declaration.

-    byte foo = 123
-    Map<byte, string> bar = {1: 'a', 2: 'b'}

-## Mutable Modifier ##
+## Annotations ##

-By default, all types are immutable when declared.
-If any mutation occurs, an exception is thrown.
-There are 3 options for mutability.

-    string foo = 'Hello'
-    foo += ' World' // INVALID

-The first option is to clone the value using the `clone()` method.
-This approach will only work if used in the declaration, as the string is still being initialized.

-    string bar = foo.clone() + ' World' // VALID

-The second option is to unlock the object, which makes it mutable.

-    foo.unlock()
-    foo += ' World' // VALID

-The third option is to mark the variable as mutable during declaration, by append `!` to the type.

-    string! foo = 'Hello'
-    foo += ' World' // VALID

-The `!` can be used with any type, even the `let` keyword.
-Take the following examples.

-    let! foo = 'Hello world'
-    short! bar = -32,768
+By default, all variable types are inferred upon declaration.
+To define explicit types, we can use type annotations, which use [generics](generics.md) styled syntax.

+    foo<byte> = 100
+    bar<float> = 1252.42
+    baz<string> = "Hello World"
-    Array<int>! baz = [1, 2, 3]
+    qux<Array<int>> = [1, 2, 3]

-## Nullable Modifier ##

-Primitive types do not support nullable values while collections do.
-Setting a non-nullable type to null will throw an exception.

-    Array<int> foo = null // INVALID

-To make a type nullable, append `?` to the type.

-    Array<int>? foo = null // VALID

-Nullable can also be paired with mutable.
-The order of characters don't matter.

-    Array<int>!? foo = [123]
-    Array<int>?! foo = [456]

 ## Conversion ##

 Both implicit (expressions, etc) and explicit type conversion is supported.
 To manually convert a type to another, prepend the variable with parenthesis of the new type.

-    float x = 2.5
+    x = 2.5
-    (int) x // 3
+    y = (int) x // 3

 Automatic conversion also happens when a variable of one type is assigned to another variable of another type.
 This is also known as boxing.

-    float x = 2.5
+    x = 2.5
-    int y = x // 3
+    y<int> = x // 3

-## Augmenting ##

-Augmenting is a concept that allows the extending of built-in type classes at runtime with new methods or properties.

-The following example uses [package](packages.md) and [class](classes.md) syntax.

-    import sys.String

-    augment String {
-        string wrap(string name) {
-            return "<{name}>" + this + "</{name}>"
-        }
-    }

-    'Hello world'.wrap('div') // <div>Hello world</div>